 (And goodness knows I’ve felt it too.)

-Some part of this big, beautiful life of yours isn’t firing on all cylinders.
+It’s no wonder things don’t feel aligned – you don’t feel aligned, and some part of this beautiful life of yours isn’t firing on all cylinders.

-One-on-One Fitness & Life Coaching: A virtual process of figuring out exactly who you are and what matters to you, and taking action to get it.
-Start with a session, dig in with a three-month partnership.
+One-on-One Self-Discovery Strategy partnerships: A virtual process of figuring out exactly who you are and what matters to you, and taking action to get it.
+Dive into your transformation with a three-month partnership.
 Learn more.

 Fitness Unraveled: The 4-month group program that’ll show you how to unload the fitness and health BS you’ve been carrying your whole life and uncomplicate your body confidence now.
 Learn more.

 Employee Wellness: The Uncomplicated Healthy Living Program is your new approach to sustainable employee wellness.
 In this company wellness program, we’ll do things a little differently and a whole lot more effectively.
 Learn more.

 Speaking & Workshops: Not just another boring talk or training, but a sharing of ideas, with an entirely new energy.
 Learn more.

 Self-Discovery School: Because time is money and basics are best.
 Choose from a few on-your-own options to start your self-discovery journey.
 Learn more.

 If you’re here, and you identify as a womxn, it likely is.
 Listen, I work with a lot of womxn, and a lot of womxn all across the board – from age 25 to 55, working, stay-at-home mom, single, coupled, totally independent, part of a close-knit family, gay, straight, trans, fit, not-fit, well-off, on a budget.
 My clients don’t always fit into a box, and frankly – that’s what this is all about.